 I am available to tutor Psychology, Physiology and Biological Sciences at a variety of skill levels, and I’m happy to answer any questions you might have about me!

-University of California-Berkeley - BA, Psychology
+Undergraduate Degree: University of California-Berkeley - Bachelor in Arts, Psychology

 Graduate Degree: Teachers College at Columbia University - Master of Science, Neuroscience and Education